archlinux/conf.archlinux.org/content/pages/report.md

 the [packager
 howto](https://wiki.archlinux.org/index.php/DeveloperWiki:HOWTO_Be_A_Packager).

-To increase the knowledge sharing on best practices it would be benificial to add experienced maintainers for the various languages (e.g. Haskell, Go, Java, Ruby, etc.) as contacts to the Wiki so people can have a look at "model" PKGBUILDs instead of random ones in the repos.
+To increase the knowledge sharing on best practices it would be beneficial to add experienced maintainers for the various languages (e.g. Haskell, Go, Java, Ruby, etc.) as contacts to the Wiki so people can have a look at "model" PKGBUILDs instead of random ones in the repos.